manjurai22/Hang-Man/README.md

 ## ▶️ How to Run the Game

-1. Make sure Python is installed (Python 3.x)
+1. Python should be installed (Python 3.x)
-2. Open your terminal or command prompt
+2. Open terminal or command prompt
 3. Run the file:

 ```bash